 -- MySQL VARIANCE example SELECT VARIANCE(Column_Name) FROM Source; -- MySQL VAR_POP example SELECT VAR_POP(Column_Name) FROM Source;

-In this article we will show you, How to write VARIANCE, VAR_POP functions in MySQL to calculate the standard Variance with example.
-For this, We are going to use the below shown data
+In this article, we show you, How to write VARIANCE, VAR_POP functions in MySQL to calculate the standard Variance with example.
+For this, We are going to use the below-shown data.

 MySQL VAR_POP Example

-The VARIANCE, VAR_POP functions will simply returns the Standard Variance of total number of records present in the specified column.
+The VARIANCE, VAR_POP functions returns the Standard Variance of the total number of records present in the specified column.
 For example, below query will calculate the Standard Variance of total records present in Yearly_Income from Customer details table.

 -- MySQL VARIANCE example SELECT VARIANCE(Yearly_Income) AS `Standard income Variance` FROM customerdetails; -- MySQL VAR_POP example SELECT VAR_POP(Yearly_Income) AS `Standard income Variance` FROM customerdetails;

-In general, VAR_POP, or VARIANCE functions are used to calculate the Standard Variance of a products belongs to particular category or color etc.
+In general, VAR_POP or VARIANCE functions calculate the Standard Variance of products belongs to a particular category or color, etc.

 -- MySQL VARIANCE, and VAR_POP Function Examples USE company; SELECT Profession, VAR_POP(Yearly_Income), VARIANCE(Yearly_Income) FROM customerdetails GROUP BY Profession;

-Above Query will group the Customers by their Profession, and calculates their Standard Variance
+Above VAR_POP and Variance query group the Customers by their Profession, and determine their Standard Variance

-We are taking Software Developer profession, and show you the output.
+We are taking the Software Developer profession, and show you the output.

 Mean = (70,000 + 79,000) / 2